 It was discovered in 1861 by Sir William Crookes who named it after its spectroscopic appearance.
 The name comes from the Greek thallos meaning a green young shoot.

 Thallium poisoning is rare in Western societies.
-It has occasionally been the tool for murder.
+Due to thallium being tasteless, odourless and water-soluble, accidental intoxication has been reported but it has also occasionally been the tool for murder.

 Poisoning can be acute or chronic and the presentation can be highly variable.
 The doctor may not be aware that the patient has been exposed to thallium and this makes the diagnosis much more difficult.
-Occupational history is important but the patient may not know that he or she has been exposed.
+Occupational history is important but the patient may not know that they have been exposed.

 NB: alopecia is a feature that should lead to suspicion of thallium toxicity.

-Thallium poisoning usually follows oral ingestion but it can be inhaled from contaminated dust from pyrite burners, cadmium manufacturing, lead and zinc smelting and in contamination of heroin or cocaine.
+Thallium poisoning usually follows oral ingestion but it can be inhaled from contaminated dust from pyrite burners, cadmium manufacturing, and lead and zinc smelting, and in contamination of heroin or cocaine.
 Its toxic effect is due to its ability to inhibit a number of intracellular potassium-mediated processes.
-It is used in the manufacture of electronic components, optical lenses, semiconductor materials, alloys, gamma radiation detection equipment, imitation jewellery, artists' paints, low-temperature thermometers and green fireworks.
-In some parts of the world it is still used for killing rodents and this may lead to inadvertent ingestion by humans.
+It is used in the manufacture of electronic components, optical lenses, semiconductor materials, alloys, gamma radiation detection equipment, imitation jewellery, artists' paints or tattoo inks, low-temperature thermometers and green fireworks.

 - Abdominal pain, nausea and vomiting occur within a few hours of an acute exposure.
 There may be blood in the stool.